 10. School Fees for Children

-• Paying school fees for children, especially in private schools or secondary and tertiary institutions, is a major reason many parents take out loans.
+- Paying school fees for children, especially in private schools or secondary and tertiary institutions, is a major reason many parents take out loans.
 Education is seen as a priority for many families, and loans help meet those financial demands when they arise.
+To solve such problems employed people on saalries can access salary advance loans in Zambia

 11. Funeral Expenses